benchling/ghostion/README.md

 ## ghostjelly

-This is a hacky blog theme for ghost.org powering our blog.
+This is a hacky blog theme for ghost.org temporarily powering our blog.
+Beware!

 Based off of ghostion.